 Jesus said, “A good tree cannot bear bad fruit, and a bad tree cannot bear good fruit.
 Thus, by their fruit you will recognize them.”
 (Matthew 7:18, 20) Many are looking at some of the unhealthy fruit of Christianity in the U.S. and recognizing there is something wrong with the tree.
 The question is: If the tree is sick, how deep does the sickness go?
 Is it merely a strategic problem?
 Do we just need a little pruning and better and more effective programs?
 Or, are the problems structural?
 Do we need to change the model of how we do church?
 Or perhaps, could it be that our problems go all the way down to the roots, to some of the underlying theological and cultural assumptions we’ve inherited?

 Based on my experience and observations, Christianity is in need of a complete, systemic overhaul starting at the roots, up the trunk, and all the way through its branches and leaves.
 All forms of innovation are important and valuable but we believe systemic innovation is the Church’s best hope for a better future.
-That's why we’re seeking to create a fundamentally different approach to church from the ground up, one that is truer to the essence of what the Church is and what it's for, and one that also makes better sense for an increasingly diverse and connected world.
+That is why we’re seeking to create a fundamentally different approach to church from the ground up, one that is truer to the essence of what the Church is and what it's for, and one that makes better sense for an increasingly diverse and connected world.

 If you're ready to experiment and explore some new territory together, subscribe to our newsletters, follow us on social media, and be on the lookout for more to come!